 We believe that everyone should become a citizen and actively participate in the social, political and economic fabric of the nation.
-We are carrying out a multifaceted campaign this Summer of 2017 that reflects these values.
+We are carrying out a multifaceted campaign that reflects these values.
 Join us and steer history in the direction of justice.

 We are distributing information for immigrants to defend their basic rights when meeting immigration officials, both in pamphlet format and as smartphone app, and operating a 24/7 hotline for immigrants to call when detained by immigration to receive basic information and be referred to immigration attorneys.